lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

-We used the weights and biases service, which provieds tools to perform experiment tracking.
+We used the weights and biases service, which provides tools to perform experiment tracking.
 As seen in the attached screenshot we have tracked the training loss and accuracy across epochs of training the model.
 Those metrics informed us about the ability of the model to learn patterns present in our data.
-However, evalution of the model on the training set is not sufficient when considering how well the model would behave on unseen data.
+However, evaluation of the model on the training set is not sufficient when considering how well the model would behave on unseen data.
 To account for that, we have also tracked the validation loss and accuracy across the training process.
 Those metric informed us how well the model could generalise when deployed.
-Note, that in the attached screenshot only a couple of runs are present, since many runs were conducted to ensure that the model works as expected and no bugs were introcued.
+Note, that in the attached screenshot only a couple of runs are present, since many runs were conducted to ensure that the model works as expected and no bugs were introduced.
 Those runs were left out as not informative for the final presentation.
-Further, seperate data set was put aside - the test set - and the model, after being trained for predefined number of epochs, was evaluated on it.
+Furthermore, separate data set was put aside - the test set - and the model, after being trained for predefined number of epochs, was evaluated on it.
 Unfortunately, this metric is not included in weights and biases report, and one could add it to improve the user overall understanding of the model performance.
 As could be seen from the figures, the models achieved satisfactory performance after a couple of epochs of training, which is not suprising considering that the pretrained model was used.
 ![this figure](figures/wb_project.png)